tynist/alx-files_manager/README.md

 0x04.
 Files manager
 ===================

-Back-end JavaScript ES6 NoSQL MongoDB Redis NodeJS ExpressJS Kue
+Back-end, JavaScript, ES6, NoSQL, MongoDB, Redis, NodeJS, ExpressJS, Kue,

--   By: Guillaume, CTO at Holberton School
+-   By: Guillaume, CTO at Holberton
--   Weight: 1

 This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.